jakibaki/In-Home-Switching/Readme.md

 * [SwitchBrew](https://switchbrew.org/) for libNX and its ffmpeg inclusion
 * [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) and [Kosmos](https://github.com/AtlasNX/Kosmos) for being such great Switch CFWs
 * [Captura](https://github.com/MathewSachin/Captura) for showing us how to capture frame input with Windows Duplication API
+* [simontime](https://github.com/switch-stuff/switch-usb-screen-stream-sharp) for his switch-usb-screen-stream-sharp project for Windows
+* [ScpDriverInterface](https://github.com/mogzol/ScpDriverInterface/) for the Xbox drivers on Windows